 The relevance of the American black male in the 21st century offers the impetus for a yearlong series of candid community conversations.
-The second event, "Where is the Black Male?
-The Invisible Man on High School and College Campuses", will be held on Thursday, August 21 at 6:00 PM at UNC Charlotte Center City.
+The fourth event, "Heart and Soul: What the Health of the Black American Male Means to the Entire Community", will be held on Monday, January 19 at 6:30 PM at UNC Charlotte Center City.

 "Together, we will explore the unique challenges faced by the black American male – a man who, in many cases, still searches for his authentic self in a society within which he continues to be misunderstood, misinterpreted and misrepresented," said Jeffrey Leak, director of the Center for the Study of the New South.
 "We welcome all members of the community to join us for what is sure to be opportunities for thoughtful, respectful dialogue."

-- Dr. Roslyn Mickelson, Professor, Department of Sociology, UNC Charlotte
+- Lyndon Abrams, Associate Professor, Department of Counseling, UNC Charlotte

 - Thursday April 23, 2015, Gone ‘Til November: Why the Judicial System Fails the Black American Male;